jorgearguellles/react-native-fh/README.md

 - **interface:** Only exist in TS and is most easy to expand that Type.
   - The main goal of interfaces is to tell TS what my objects look like.
   - Create validation rules to objects

+# Install and config react Native with emulator and devices